Olian04/github-readme/README.md

 branch | master | The name of the git branch you want to display index | /README.md | The path to the index file.
-Supported file extensions are `.html` & `.md` cache | jit | The caching mode you want to use. __jit__ will cache assets as they are loaded. __pre__ will traverse links and cache all assets on page load. __index__ will only cache the README.md file and its direct assets. __none__ will turn off caching. links | internal | The navigation mode you want to use. __external__ will allow navigation through links in the readme. __internal__ will allow navigation through links in the readme, limited to links within the same repository.  __none__ will disallow navigating away from the readme. history | true | Adds a backwards and forwards button to the top of the renderer. breadcrumbs | false | Adds a breadcrumbs navigation bar to the top of the renderer.
+Supported file extensions are `.html` & `.md` cache | jit | The caching mode you want to use. __jit__ will cache assets as they are loaded. __pre__ will traverse links and cache all assets on page load. __index__ will only cache the README.md file and its direct assets. __none__ will turn off caching. persist | false | Will reload the current page on page reload instead of returning to the index page links | internal | The navigation mode you want to use. __external__ will allow navigation through links in the readme. __internal__ will allow navigation through links in the readme, limited to links within the same repository.  __none__ will disallow navigating away from the readme. history | true | Adds a backwards and forwards button to the top of the renderer. breadcrumbs | false | Adds a breadcrumbs navigation bar to the top of the renderer.
 The crumbs will display the file hierarchy from the root to where the current file you're watching is located.